Special Educational Needs and Disabilities

-What kind of special educational needs (SEN) does our school provide for?
+What kind of special educational needs and disabilities (SEND) does our school provide for?

-We support children with a broad range of SEN, we currently support pupils with:
+We support children with a broad range of SEND, we currently support pupils with:

 - Communication and Interaction Needs;